 Men In Black: The Animated Series: The Fmek alien race is the Evil Counterpart to the Arquillian alien race.

 The Powerpuff Girls: has two sets.
 The Rowdyruff Boys are a group of little boys with the same powers but the opposite morality, and were created by Mojo Jojo from snips, snails, and puppy dogs tails.
-The Powerpunk Girls are from an alternate universe where the evil Oppressor Plutonium (Professor Utonium's own Evil Counterpart) created them to conquer the world.
-(Mojo Jojo has a Good Counterpart in this reality who is a hero.)
+The Powerpunk Girls (Berserk, Brat, and Brute) are from an alternate universe where the evil Oppressor Plutonium (Professor Utonium's own Evil Counterpart) created them out of salt, vinegar, and everything nasty (and Chemical X) to conquer the world.
+(Although in the case of Buttercup and Brute, the only real difference between their personalities is that Brute's tendency towards violence is amplified.)
+Mojo Jojo has a Good Counterpart in this reality who is a hero.

 Dick Hardly is one for Professor Utonium, being little more than a sleazy money-grubbing scientist who made knockoffs of the Powerpuff Girls with no legitimate love for them.